KNakshitha/synopsis/README.md

 ## 1. Measured Data

-The following should be measured during the investigation rather than guessed.

 | Measurement                                        |         Result |
 | -------------------------------------------------- | -------------: |
 | Number of students/process cases observed          |            ___ |